 There are two types of fees in the Employment Court:

 - Filing fees (as listed in the Forms table below) are payable at the time of or before documents are filed.
-Filing fees can be paid at the counter of the Court or by direct credit.
-Please see the instructions for payment by direct credit [PDF, 74 KB].
+Please refer to the 'Ways to pay the fee' table below.

 The forms can be downloaded when selected from the below list in Word document.
 Upon downloading please delete the red instructions from the Word document before filing.